sb-dor/flutter_animations_and_other_stuffs/lib/firebase_crashlytics/readme.md

-> **_NOTE:_** remember do it all stuff after renaming package name, because the name of project will change in build.gradle file and in info.plist file.
+> **_NOTE:_** remember do it all stuff after renaming package name, because the name of project will change in build.gradle file and in info.plist file, and you need register app id in firebase for android and ios